 They are great with kids.
-Bichon Frisés do not shed much, and if kept groomed have little dander and are one of the best dogs for anyone suffering from allergies.
+Bichon Frisés do not shed much.
+If they are kept groomed, they have little dander and are one of the best dogs for anyone suffering from allergies.

 Since they like to smile a lot, you do need to keep their teeth brushed every day.
 Yes, it is also because they are prone to periodontal disease, but except for that they are mostly healthy and long-lived.

 They are cheerful companions, so don't expect them to serve as guard dogs.
 They might bark, but Bichons don't mean any harm, they are just small white dogs.
 Everyone has heard the song.
 Small, white dogs just wanna have fun.

-The Maltese is the perfect small white dog, except for the fact that he actually needs his own web page, “tiny white dog breeds”.
-He is NOT a small white dog, he is actually tiny, usually only 3 or 4 kilos (6-9 pounds).
+The Maltese is the perfect small white dog, except for the fact that he actually needs his own web page on tiny white dog breeds.
+He is not a small white dog, he is actually tiny, usually only 3 or 4 kilos (6-9 pounds).